hmuralt/typestately/README.md

 # typestately

-Recomposed approach of using redux with TypeScript in a react app.
+Recomposed approach of using redux with TypeScript.
 An idea showing how you can deal with state management using redux.

 ## Some goals